 As many of you know, we’ve spent the last few weeks busy building a prototype of the idea which won our IoTMaker competition – the 3G Bushfire Alert System.
 As promised, following our behind-the-scenes look at its construction, here’s the ‘on-the-ground’ view of the demo on our stand 5A80 in Hall 5 at Mobile World Congress.
 The idea was originally from Jason Mitcheson, who works for Observant in Australia.

 Here you can see the inner workings of the device – including a Cinterion® Concept Board with SIM card with active 3G connection, Arduino Sensor Shield YwRobot LM35 Analog Linear Temperature Sensor, IR Infrared Flame Detection Sensor Module and Humidity Sensor Module SY-HS-230.

-Here’s our very own Manfred Kube at the stand, using a lighter to turn up the heat on the flame sensor – which have been configured to the appropriate level.
+Our very own Manfred Kube was at the stand, using a lighter to turn up the heat on the flame sensor – which have been configured to the appropriate level.
 But then what happens?